 AAV cGMP Manufacturing

-Using our proprietary platforms and technologies PackGene provides mass-production services of GMP-compliant AAV, as well as GMP production line set-up, virus processing and assays, and IND pharmacological documentation for services ranging from the upstream rAAV generation to the downstream isolation and purification.
+Using our proprietary platforms and technologies PackGene provides mass-production services for GMP-compliant AAV, as well as GMP production line set-up, virus processing and assays, and IND pharmacological documentation for processes ranging from the upstream rAAV generation to the downstream isolation and purification.
 We also ensure that our AAV manufacturing services comply with GMPs and all applicable regulatory and required standards for IIT and IND applications.

-PackGene has developed core processing technology that multiplies the single-batch AAV output/yield and reduce the input cost, giving our customers a leading edge.
+PackGene has developed core processing technology that multiplies single-batch AAV output/yield and reduce input cost, thus giving our customers a leading edge.

 AAV Quality Control (or customized based on specific process)

 |AAV Capsid||SDS PAGE/MS|

 |General Characterization||Appearance||Visual Inspection|

 |Particulate matter||Light Obscuration Particle Count test|

 Our GMP manufacturing site fully adopts “disposable technology” and advanced design concepts.
 Our facility is equipped with a clean environment in line with quality by design (QbD) concepts.
 This includes physical isolation and full-exclusion systems to segregate different functional workshops.
 The GMP workshop is only used for pilot testing or large-scale production of AAV vector, and this completely avoids multi-species sharing or cross-contamination issues commonly found in traditional CDMO platforms.